jackyzha0/quartz/content/notes/veracity-summary.md

 ### Solidity Contract
 Near the end of the project before my break I had decided to try to test the Add New Participant scenario.
-I decided to do this by making
+I decided to do this by making a smart contract that would run on the Iroha Blockchain.
+I could use the Hyperledger Burrow integration to run a smart contract in the Ethereum Virtual Machine, which could interact with Iroha.

+This contract would be called when a new member ==how would it be called?== needed to be added to the chain.
+When it was called it would wait ==for what amount of time?== for all ==(or some percentage of)== existing voting members to vote on whether to accept the new member.
+Based on the outcome of the vote, the contract would then either reject the applicant or add them to the chain. ==how to add?==

+### Security Issues

+### %%Three tier system
+This Idea occured when considering the possibility of a Dos attack on the chain targeted at the system of adding new participants.
+By creating numerous request to join the chain, the voting system would become inundated with request and legitamate applicants would be ==hidden?==.

+The propsed three tier system consists of an application "lobby", a set of non-voting participants, and a set of voting participants.er system consists of an application "lobby", a set of non-voting participants, and a set of voting participants. %%